 Can your real estate be taken from you?
 Under some circumstances, the short answer is “yes.”
 Eminent domain power allows the government to take private land for public use.
 Sometimes called the power of condemnation, or referred to as a "forced sale," this is within the legal toolkit federal, state, local, and even quasi-governmental agencies and public utilities.

 Not all government takings involve the total confiscation of your land.
 There are different forms for taking property.
-A taking could be complete, where the property and all rights connected to it are taken, or partial, where the government takes only a portion of a parcel of land (for example, land needed to widen a road).
+A taking could be complete, where the property and all rights connected to it are taken, or partial, where the government takes only a portion of a parcel of land (for example, land needed to widen a road or lay a cable).

 Easements (the right to use your property), such as utility easements, are also a form of taking.
 Temporary taking is possible, for example, if control of your property is needed during a government construction project.

 While it is difficult to challenge the government’s ability to take your land, it is common for owners to challenge the amount of money the government is obligated to pay.
-Knowing your options when faced with an eminent domain case.
-An eminent domain lawyer is often a necessity in adequately protecting your interests in public hearings and governmental procedures.
+Knowing your options when faced with an eminent domain case is critical.
+An eminent domain lawyer is often a necessity in adequately protecting your interests in public hearings.

 A lawyer can also advise you on your rights and the law if you pursue other options, such as community action.
-Sometimes organized groups of property owners can convince the government to alter a project to lessen the burden on owners.
+Sometimes, organized communities or lobbying groups can convince the government to alter a project or lessen the burden on owners.
 These types of battles are typically fought through the media, putting pressure on elected officials, rather than through the courts.
 Again, an experienced eminent domain attorney may have some suggestions for exploring all of your options.

 Questions for Your Attorney